-Brookham values diversity and difference and promotes equal opportunity for all children, including support for children with special educational needs or disabilities.
+Early Years Foundation Stage (EYFS) children at Highfield and Brookham refer to children from 2 to 5 children, including support for children with special educational needs or disabilities.
 The individual needs of all children are met through Circle Time, PSHE, assemblies, displays, music and celebrations of other cultures and other events.
 Inappropriate attitudes and practices will be challenged through the opportunities above and children are encouraged to value and respect others.